 This book forms dialogue with two fields of inquiry in China studies and comparative politics.
 First, researches on farmer protest often either focus on farmers' grievances, organizations, and strategies, or examine responses from the state as a uniform entity.
 This book, instead, highlights the anthropology of the state by looking into elite cohesion across administrative levels that determines the exercise of state capacity.
 Second, studies of regime stability or endurance have stressed holistic factors, such as institutional adaptability, political culture, or epidemic corruption.
 The Sinews of State Power instead revisits the fundamental components of a capable government - a coherent and robust local leadership that enables the function of a state.

-Éric Bélanger has been inducted as a new member of The College of New Scholars, Artists and Scientists by the Royal Society of Canada.
+Éric Bélanger has been inducted as a new member of The College of New Scholars, Artists and Scientists' Class of 2017 by the Royal Society of Canada.
 As a member, Professor Bélanger will represent the emerging generation of scholarly, scientific and artistic leadership in Canada.

 Éric Bélanger’s core research focuses on the motivations that explain voting behaviour.
 He provides new insights into variations in economic voting and challenges conventional wisdom on the question of issue ownership.
 His work on the circumstances under which minor parties achieve electoral success and disrupt the normal patterns of party competition in advanced democracies highlights the role the rise of public cynicism towards politics plays worldwide.